About me

 Who am I?

-I am a Postdoctoral Fellow at the Center for Reproducible Science (CRS) at the University of Zurich (UZH).
+I am a Senior Researcher at the Center for Reproducible Science (CRS) at the University of Zurich (UZH), and

-- I teach Good Research Practices to PhD Students and other postdocs at the UZH Graduate Campus.
+- teach Good Research Practices to PhD Students and other postdocs at the UZH Graduate Campus.

-- on the steering committee of the CoARA working group on metrics and indicators.
+- am part of the steering committee of the CoARA working group on metrics and indicators.

 And before that, in January 2019, I defended my PhD in the “Epidemiology and Biostatistics” Structured PhD Program.